Mac computers are the very model of simplicity and usability. When you plug one in and try to do something, it just works.

 Dragging with two fingers over your trackpad either scrolls by dragging the page with you – also called natural scrolling – or by dragging the scroll bar with you.
 You can toggle natural (reversed) scrolling in the second tab, Scroll & Zoom.

 Mac OS X uses your webcam to sample the lighting of the room you’re in and automatically adjust the brightness of your screen.
 Although this is one of my favorite features, I can imagine it being annoying if you’ve got inconsistent lighting.

-To turn off the automatic brightness adjustments, open System Preferences and go to the Displays preferences pane.
+To turn off the automatic screen brightness adjustments, open System Preferences and go to the Displays preferences pane.
 Select your computer screen and, under the Display tab, toggle the box below the brightness slider.

 7. Applications Resuming After Restart

 Some apps are able to resume their application state after being quit and reopened.
 This can be quite annoying if you want quit the application every once in a while to wipe the slate clean.